 We encourage you to carefully evaluate your overall physical, mental, and emotional condition in relation to these environmental challenges.
 If you have concerns or questions about your physical condition, we recommend you also consult your physician.
 If you have questions about the specific parameters of a rafting trip with Western River Expeditions, please contact our office at 1-800-453-7450 or 801-942-6669.
 We would be happy to provide any other information you need to make this decision, or to discuss any of this information in detail.

-Flexibility: Sitting in a raft is different from how we normally sit in a chair.
-Walking on uneven terrain is different than on a paved path.
+Flexibility: Sitting in a raft is different from how we usually sit in a chair.
+Walking on uneven terrain is other than on a paved path.
 Flexibility may be more important than strength in helping prevent injuries.
 Consider that when you absolutely don't want to exercise, but you do have a minute to stretch.
 Always be stretching.

-Balance & Mental Awareness: Of course knowing your own limits is vital for keeping yourself safer - and that responsibility can't be placed on anyone but you!
-While exercising and preparing for your rafting trip, pay attention to two things: (1) Your own sense of physical balance, and (2) how much harder you can push yourself that you initially may have thought.
+Balance & Mental Awareness: Knowing your limits is vital for keeping yourself safer - and that responsibility can't be placed on anyone but you!
+While exercising and preparing for your rafting trip, pay attention to two things: (1) Your own sense of physical balance, and (2) how much harder you can push yourself than you initially may have thought.
 These two things will keep you safer, while also moving beyond self-imposed limitations and comfort zones.
 That's the definition of a great adventure!

-Drink lotsa water: Get used to drinking a lot of water as you exercise more.
+Drink lots of water: Get used to drinking a lot of water as you exercise more.
 In the hot sun, even simply sitting on a raft, you will sweat and burn more calories than you may have thought.
-Hydration is not an area to "push through" and "be tough" about!
+Hydration is not an area to 'push through' and 'be tough' about!
 Drink water!
-Reward that hard working body!
+Reward that hard-working body!

 Myth #9 on our 11 Myths of Whitewater Rafting page dispels the notion that you must be athletic to enjoy a rafting trip.
 Take a look there if you want to learn more about what to expect on rafting vacations.